feedcast/scott/README.md

 It is expected to have already installed Ruby(2.4) and MongoDB or Docker.

-Run `make setup` to install the dependencies.
+Run `make setup` to install the dependencies and set the default environment variables.

+### Environment variables

+We are currently using [Figaro](https://github.com/laserlemon/figaro) to manage the environment variables in the development environment.

+The variables can be defined at `config/application.yml`  and the default template setup is under `config/application.default.yml`.

+The command `make setup` already copies the default file template to `config/application.yml`.

 ## Showtime